 Pounamu from the award-winning artists at Rākai Jade, Rotorua / Source - Rawhitiroa Photography, 5000 TRIBES Facebook

-Social enterprise 5000 Tribes is dedicated to assisting Māori, Pasifika and indigenous businesses, professionals, artists and creatives across the globe to make online trading easier, eliminating common barriers to e-commerce.
+Social enterprise 5000 Tribes launched its trading platform, dedicated to assisting Māori, Pasifika and indigenous businesses, professionals, artists and creatives across the globe to make online trading easier, eliminating common barriers to ecommerce.

-5000 Tribes will officially open at the end of the month.
+5000 Tribes will officially open later in the month.